-If you’re wondering, “What is copy editing?” then this article is for you.
+If you’re wondering, “What is copy editing?” this article is for you.
 Listed below are the Four Types of Copy Editing, The Three Stages & Processes of Copy Editing, and Job Requirements.
 The four types of copy editing can vary widely depending on the nature of the project.
-To make sure that you’re getting the best copy editing services possible, it’s helpful to get as much background information as possible.
+To make sure that you’re getting the best copy editing services possible, it’s best to get as much background information as possible.

 The Four Types of Copy Editing